The Catholic Defender: For those of you who disrespect the American Flag....

 Father Conway served with the navy for three years and was reportedly the last Catholic chaplain to die in WWII.

-To the NFL: Remember this story next time you want to disrespect the National Anthem and Old Glory.
+We are seeing a renewed effort from those protesting our nations military, our Flag, and the Anthem.: Remember this story next time you want to disrespect the National Anthem and Old Glory.